 Sips to Savor in Sylva

-Sylva’s downtown is home to a thriving craft beer scene, which consists of two innovative and local breweries.
+Sylva’s downtown is home to a thriving craft beer scene, which consists of four innovative and local breweries.
 Innovation Brewing lives up to its name with creative offerings infused with seasonal flavors.
 The brewery also keeps eight staple beers on tap throughout the year.
 Looking for some grub while you chug?
 Innovation has its own food truck, Cosmic Carry-out, that sits right outside the brewery seven days a week.
-Beer lovers will be able to savor even more Innovation creations when a second location dedicated to sour beers opens soon with an additional tasting room.
-Head down the street to Balsam Falls Brewing Co., the newest brewery to town features six beers on tap with a rotating selection of more than 10 IPAs, pale ales and sours.
+Head down the street to Balsam Falls Brewing Co.
 The husband and wife team pride themselves on using local ingredients to develop unique tastes and flavors for visitors.
+Make sure to also check out The Lazy Hiker Brewing Company bringing its love of community, the mountains, and beer to Sylva with its taproom.
+Nantahala Brewing Company Sylva Outpost offers award-winning beers, 40 taps, and is friendly for the whole family.

 For some creative cocktails, head over to the The Cut Cocktail Lounge, or The Paper Mill Lounge and Theatre in Sylva and sample their creative libations, which include fresh and local ingredients with a fun and festive atmosphere.